Powerful Data: Why You Should Start The Year With An Inbody Scan

-Unfortunately, standard bathroom scales only provide scale weight.
+Unfortunately, standard bathroom scales only provide your scale weight.
 The human body is much more than that.
 We are made of muscle, water, minerals and fat, constantly changing throughout the day.

-Realistic Fat Loss Parameters:
+Fat Loss Goals

 With the right nutrition and training plan, realistic weight loss or fat loss parameters are dependent on how much weight someone has to lose.

-Women with a percentage body fat between 15-24% can expect 0.25-0.5% of body weight loss per week.
-Whereas a women who is 25-34% percentage body fat can expect 0.5-1.5% per week and women over 35% per week can expect a large decrease of 1.0-1.5%.
+- Women with a percentage body fat between 15-24% can expect 0.25-0.5% of body weight loss per week.

 There are several factors that will affect someone’s natural ability to build muscle, including training age (number of years you have been lifting weights for), hormone profile, genetics, muscle memory and nutrition.
 A female’s body frame, lifting regime, love of squats can all play a big role in their ability to grow muscles.